 - The Cameo: In The Mighty Boosh

 - Car Song: Well, duh.
-It's only the subject of his most famous song, after all.
+It's his most famous song.

-- Cloud Cuckoo Lander: Got pegged as one early in his career.
-He was later diagnosed with Asperger's Syndrome.
+- Cloudcuckoolander: Got pegged as one early in his career for being perceived as standoffish and arrogant.
+He was later diagnosed with Asperger Syndrome.

 - Dream Team:

 - I Am the Band: Tubeway Army was Numan's vehicle well before he started to appear under his own name instead.

 - "I Am" Song: "I'm An Agent", as well as "I Am Dust".

 - Industrial Metal: A noticeable influence in his later works.

 - New Wave: A pioneer of the genre.

 - Non-Indicative Name: Dance is likely his least danceable album.

 - Post-Punk: Tubeway Army through Replicas, which still prominently featured guitar but incorporated the synths and robotic rhythms that he would become known for when moving to full Synth Pop.